Suicide Prevention

 1. What are suicide prevention programs?

-We know there is not a single cause for suicide so suicide prevention programs aim to reduce suicide rates by offering support, education, and resources to people at risk.
+We know that suicide does not have one single cause.
+Suicide prevention programs work to lower suicide rates.
+They do this by providing support, education, and resources to people who are at risk.
 They follow best practices and often involve health professionals.

 2. How can I find support for someone in crisis?